 All staff in school are there to ensure that your child is safe and happy in school.
-We have a positive behaviour strategy with clear rewards and consequences, we use PSHE/R-time activities to reinforce this.
+We have a positive behaviour strategy with clear rewards and consequences, we use PSHE/ Jigsaw activities to reinforce this.
 There are two Trauma and Mental Health Informed Practitioners (TMHIS) in school, Mrs Nancarrow and Mrs Hann.
 All teachers are also trained in TMHIS strategies and Emotion Coaching to ensure that all children receive appropriate support on all levels.

-For children who are experiencing emotional difficulties it may be that they can work with our learning mentors Mrs Hann or Mrs Mercer or access Draw and Talk with Mrs Kurth or Miss Andrew.
+For children who are experiencing emotional difficulties it may be that they can work with our learning mentors Mrs Hann or Mrs Nancarrow or access Draw and Talk.
 The school nurse is also available to work with you and your child on emotional and health difficulties that your child may be experiencing.
-You can contact her yourself or speak to Mrs Nancarrow/Miss Nile about your concerns and they can make a referral for you if necessary.
+We also have a Mental Health Practitioner working with the school.
+You can contact her yourself or speak to Miss Nile or Mrs Hann about your concerns and they can make a referral for you if necessary.
 The Early Help Hub is another useful port of call if you require support at home.
 See section 11 for contact details.